 Dr Luigi Fontana at Washington University in St Louis has shown that in humans, CR has a powerful effect on disease prevention.
 People on calorie restriction experienced health improvements to a large degree.
 Most of the participants had similar biomarkers as people who were decades younger.
 Luigi Fontana believes that people on long-term calorie restriction will live much longer than their family and peers.

 A low protein vegan diet is thought to also help lower IGF-1 levels in humans.
-Whereas high protein CR diets do not lower IGF-1 (a marker of cancer risk).
+Whereas high protein CR diets do not lower IGF-1.

 What age should you start calorie restriction?